Michaelwasilewski/Semester-project2/README.md

 3. Start the development server: `npm run dev`

 This will start a local development server that you can access at `http://localhost:3000/`.
+To run the project locally, you'll need to have VITE installed on your machine.

 ## Usage